phoenixframework/phoenix/guides/docs/routing.md

 This doesn't just apply to nested routes, we can even nest all of the routes for our application inside a scope that simply has an alias for the name of our Phoenix app, and eliminate the duplication of our application name in our controller names.

 Phoenix already does this for us in the generated router for a new application (see beginning of this section).
-Notice here the use of `HelloWeb.Router` in the `defmodule` declaration:
+Notice here the use of `HelloWeb` in the `scope` declaration:

 ```elixir
 defmodule HelloWeb.Router do